 The Office of the Registrar will monitor enrollment for students who are waitlisted for more than one section of a course; students will be dropped from the waitlist(s) of all but the last (i.e. most recent) section for which they waitlisted.

-As seats become available, students will be moved from the waitlist onto the class list in the order that they were added to the waitlist.
+As seats become available, students will be moved from the waitlist onto the class list in the order that they were added to the waitlist (unless an alternative priority is noted in the course listing).
 A student will be notified that he or she has been added to the class list through his or her Dominican email account.